graphiks/graphiks/README.md

 ### Hi there.
 I'm cd23.
-I enjoy messing around the linux kernel
-Recently achieved single gpu passtrough on a NVIDIA GeForce GTX 1650.
+I enjoy messing around the linux kernel.
+Achieved single gpu passtrough on a NVIDIA GeForce GTX 1650.
-I've also made a guide to install Windows on xiaomi-raphael

 I currently own an Mi 9T Pro; an Xiaomi 12 Pro; and an HTC Desire 12+